pseudopulse/ChaoticSkills/README.md

 Barrage (Secondary) - Stunning.
 Fire 3 targeted rockets for 400% damage.

 ## Engineer
 TR-80 Sniper Turret (Special) - Place a turret that inherits all of your items.
-Fires a periodic burst of 3 piercing bolts for 700% per shot that slow.
+Fires a piercing bolt for 900% that slows.
 Can place up to 1.

 PM-30 Support Turret (Special) - Place a turret that inherits all of your items.
 Heals it's owner and provides them with 8 seconds of invulnerability and guaranteed critical hits after enough healing.
 Can place up to 1